 Waze is a mapping app that helps you know where your children are.
 It includes some privacy settings that allow you to be invisible.
 You can even turn off the private and public chats separately.
 It has a voice command mode for hands-free interaction.

 This video chat tool is designed for desktops and mobiles.
 Share the chat link with your family members or friends to enjoy a conference call.
 It is also an easy-to-use app for grandparents and younger children who are unfamiliar with technology.
 Designed to work on Mac, Android, and Windows, it makes a convenient and safe option for children to have a video chat.

 You do not need parent approval to create an account on Animal Jam, but you can access free parental controls by registering your email address.
 It uses human monitors and filters to keep track of iffy conversations.
 You can also select from three different chat levels that include pre-approved phrases and open chats.
 The app does not allow limiting chatting to only friends.

 Booyah is an extension of WhatsApp designed for Android users.
 The app allows chatting with up to 12 people without any need for the guests to sign up.
 You can import the contacts from other apps with ease and share the link with friends to start chatting.

-Designed for Android and iOS, the Airtime kids’ app allows sharing photos, listening to music, and watching TV shows with friends.
+Designed for Android and iOS, the Airtime kids’ app offers good entertainment and allows sharing photos, listening to music, and watching TV shows with friends.
 It lets children chat and watch videos at the same time.
 It even allows parents to create a private room for chatting.
 Customizing screens using animated stickers makes it a fun app for kids.